NjoguMike/Phase1-Project/README.md

     2. A Bible Verse Searching Form Area
     3. A Bible Verse display Area
     4. Calm relatable image to the content.
-    5. A Form pad that lets you take some notes and store in our servers.
+    5. A Form pad that lets you take some notes and display.
     6. A footer displaying COntact information of the Webpage creator.

 Functionality of the Page